Build/install

 Since the Unison codebase is a structured object containing full type information and metadata, we expect it will be possible to build developer tooling which beats that which exists for today's languages!

-A previous incarnation of the Unison project actually started with a structure editor, meaning that the "input some freeform text" stage is bypassed entirely.
+A previous incarnation of the Unison project actually started with a structural editor, meaning that the "input some freeform text" stage is bypassed entirely.
 This is a direction we hope to come back to in the future.

 Does Unison compile to LLVM?